TypeSafe-Travellers/trippins/README.md

 **Note:** The app is currently in development.
 We are working on adding new features and improving the user experience.
 Please check back soon for updates!

+## Screenshots
+Please note that the app is still in active development and the following screenshots are pre-alpha previews.

 ## Get Started

+Here's how you can set up the Trippins app on your local machine:

-- Clone the repo
+1. Clone the repo

 ```bash
 git clone https://github.com/TypeSafe-Travellers/trippins.git
 ```

-- Install dependencies
+2. Install dependencies

 ```bash
 npm install
 ```

-- Connect to PlanetScale database
+3. Connect to PlanetScale database

 ```bash
 pscale auth login